klaytnusecase/Donation_In-kind-Donation-Tracking/README.md

 ## Flows

-We record donation information into a local database or the Klaytn as there are privacy issues in blockchain-based donation.
+We record donation information into a local database and/or the Klaytn as there are privacy issues in blockchain-based donation.

 1. [Klaytn / Local] Members donate goods and give in-depth information (quantity, price, expiration date, ...) to the foundation.
     - Members specify which information will be opened to the public.